Scrydon

 secrets:

-MARIMO_EDIT_TOKEN: "" # blank → auto-generated on install, reused across upgrades
+MARIMO_RUNTIME_HMAC_SECRET: "" # blank → generated and reused across upgrades

 apiTable: